Khongkong/search-pharmacy-web/README.md

 composer global require laravel/installer
 ```

-Last but not least, we need docker to build up our enviornment, Here is the official page of [docker](https://www.docker.com).
+Last but not least, we need docker to build up our enviornment.
+Here is the official page of [docker](https://www.docker.com).

 ### Installing